Springfield-Greene County Health Department reports new COVID-19 death

 SPRINGFIELD, Mo.
 (KY3) -

-The Springfield-Greene County Health Department announced the death of a Greene County resident from COVID-19.
+The Springfield-Greene County Health Department announced a new death from COVID-19 Friday.

-Health leaders say this is the county’s twelfth death.
-The man, in his 80s, suffered from underlying health conditions.
+This is the county’s fourteenth death and the third death in August.
+The woman is in her 80s.
+She was immunocompromised.

-The department reports 1,318 cases since the beginning of the pandemic in March.
-Health leaders currently report 518 active cases.
+Health leaders report 1,483 cases of the coronavirus since the pandemic.
+Of those cases, 588 are considered active.

 Copyright 2020 KY3.
 All rights reserved.